magomimmo/modern-cljs/doc/tutorial-03.md

 ```

 Play around as you like.
 When finished stop the bREPL, the nREPL and
-the server before committinig your work.
+the server before committing your work.

 ```bash
 git commit -am "overwrite few defaults"